-Institutions such as the World Bank and the Asia Development Bank are the largest source of financial and technical assistance to developing countries.
-Borrowing countries use the revenue to procure the goods, equipment, and services they need to carry out development plans and stimulate economic growth.
+Institutions such as the World Bank and the Asian Development Bank are the largest source of financial and technical assistance to emerging regions.
+Borrowing countries use the revenue to procure the goods, equipment and services they need to carry out development plans and stimulate economic growth.

 International development projects, which range across all sectors from agriculture to telecommunications, aim to improve the social and economic conditions for people living in emerging economies.
 They also present a broad range of export opportunities for Canadian companies, as either prime contractors or secondary suppliers.